 About the Journal

-The Journal BIOETHICA is an online edition of the Hellenic National Bioethics Commission, which covers the whole thematic area of contemporary bioethics, e.g. the doctor/patient relationship, end-of-life decisions, ethical issues in human reproduction, clinical research, genetic and biological research, gene therapy, biobanks, neuroscience, nanotechnology, genetic engineering, management of biological wealth, ethics in scientific research, treatment of animals, transhumanism, patents on biology and biotechnology.
+The Journal Bioethica is an online edition of the National Commission for Bioethics & Tehcnoethics (former National Bioethics Commission), which covers the whole thematic area of contemporary bioethics, as well as its interface with technology ethics, e.g. the doctor/patient relationship, end-of-life decisions, ethical issues in human reproduction, clinical research, genetic and biological research, gene therapy, biobanks, neuroscience, nanotechnology, genetic engineering, management of biological wealth, ethics in scientific research, treatment of animals, transhumanism, patents on biology and biotechnology, artificial intelligence.

 The papers published in the Journal are neither published nor under consideration for publication by any other journal, national or international.